+Here output always came null, since performing any operation on null will always result in a null value.

 SQL | BETWEEN & IN Operator

 BETWEEN

 The SQL BETWEEN condition allows you to easily test if an expression is within a range of values (inclusive).
 The values can be text, date, or numbers.
 It can be used in a SELECT, INSERT, UPDATE, or DELETE statement.
 The SQL BETWEEN Condition will return the records where expression is within the range of value1 and value2.